 The baccalaureate degree program in nursing, Doctor of Nursing Practice program and post-graduate APRN certificate program at The College of St. Scholastica are accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.

 We're proud to have been recognized by Nursing Schools Almanac as one of the top nursing schools in the Plains region as well as one of the top private nursing schools in the country.

 FAST FACTS: RN to BS

-St. Scholastica's nursing department has been educating qualified and successful graduates since 1908.
-Our nursing program is one of the largest in the state and is recognized regionally for its excellence.
+Since 1908, our nursing department has helped to develop qualified and successful graduates.
+And today our nursing program is one of the largest in the state, recognized regionally for its excellence.

 "The faculty have been great.
 As I complete the RN to BS program while working full time as a nurse, mothering four active teenagers and being a wife, they have helped me to find balance so I may pursue my degree while also participating in life."